claudiabdm/twitter-alt/README.md

 ## Description
-Firefox extension to show image alt text.
+Firefox extension to show image alt text on Twitter.

 ## Features
 - Show alt text from images when hovering on them.